faustp/codev/README.md

 ## Exam-3
 Notes:
+1. Please install the boto3 python module
-1. Please change the variable ACCOUNT_NUMBER in main.py and provide your AWS account number. this will be needed to construct the ARN of SNS Topic
+2. Please change the variable ACCOUNT_NUMBER in main.py and provide your AWS account number. this will be needed to construct the ARN of SNS Topic